aerogear/offix/docs/getting-started.md

 ## Configuration

 To provide custom configuration to the client, the following options are available.
-If you wish, these are also available by using the `DataSyncConfig` interface from the SDK.
+If you wish, these are also available by using the `OffixClientConfig` interface from the SDK.

 ```javascript